Improving Operational Efficiency of Glycol Dehydrators

 Improving the operational efficiency of glycol dehydrators has become a priority for oil and gas companies that are looking for opportunities to decrease air emissions (benzene, methane, VOCs) and optimize fuel gas use.
-Process Ecology worked with a major operating company to improve the operational efficiency of 12 glycol dehydrators to deal with benzene emission concerns, non-compliance with AER Directive 039 and potential for fuel gas optimization.
-The proposed work included site visits by experts with extensive knowledge of fire heaters and glycol dehydrators followed by detailed computer modelling and simulation of the units to determine the operational envelope and optimization constraints.
+Process Ecology worked with a major operating company to improve the operational efficiency of 12 glycol dehydrators to deal with benzene emission concerns, non-compliance with AER Directive 039, and potential for fuel gas optimization.
+The proposed work included site visits by experts with extensive knowledge of fire heaters and glycol dehydrators followed by detailed computer modeling and simulation of the units to determine the operational envelope and optimization constraints.
 All data required to perform the evaluations were gathered by these experts with the assistance of plant personnel.

 Several opportunities to improve environmental and energy efficiency aspects were identified during this assessment of glycol dehydrators.
 A major recommendation was to process the gas from two compressor units into a single dehydrator, with improvements in dehydration efficiency, glycol circulation rate, and benzene emissions – It is relevant to note that this location had been dealing with high benzene emissions that were very close to the regulatory limits.
 By merging production through a single dehydrator, the benzene emissions were reduced well below the site limit, eliminating the potential non-compliance and resulting in both methane emissions reductions and savings of approximately $80,000 in capital expenditures.